mickknutson/github_copilot_master_class/chapter02/02.03.2/instructions.md

 # Housing Data Exercises

-The following are instructions for shit sectionPython exercise
+The following are instructions for an exercise that uses Python with `panda`, `seaborn` and `matplotlib`.

 ## Outline
 This exercise contains two directories: